More than just a common language

 It’s probably the same in many countries

-Whatever way the numbers finally shake down in the UK I would be surprised if, in relation to online risks, the proportions of potentially or actually needy children were all that different across much of the developed world.
-So the question we all have to ask is
+I would be surprised if, in relation to online risks, the proportions of potentially or actually needy children in the UK were all that different across much of the developed world, including in the USA.

-Do we go the extra mile for these kids?
-And if we agree in principle that we should then how exactly do we do that without locking down the internet to a point where it becomes unattractive or unusable for everyone else?
+“Do we go the extra mile for these kids?
+And if we agree in principle that we should then how exactly do we do that without locking down the internet to a point where it becomes unattractive or unusable for everyone else”?